Skip to content

 The best solution for presbyopia depends on several factors, including the severity of the condition, the individual’s lifestyle and preferences, and any underlying eye health issues.
 Options include reading glasses, progressive lenses, multifocal contact lenses, or presbyopia surgery.
 It’s important to consult with an eye doctor to determine the best option for your specific needs.

-Presbyopia occurs instantly after cataract surgery the reason is the natural lens is open for cataract surgery in an inert plastic lens is placed within the cavity of the old lens but since this cannot change shape there is problem in reading it near.
-One solution for this is to use presbyopic implants in eye which based on technology which is unique to each can allow them to mimic a natural lens.
+Presbyopia occurs instantly after cataract surgery.
+As you may recall the natural lens changes shape to see objects at near.
+When it is opened for cataract surgery, the integrity of the lens is compromised affecting its functionality.
+One solution for this is to use presbyopic implants in eye which are based on nanotechnology.
+This engineering marvel allow them to mimic the function of a natural lens.

 Can you feel an eye implant or post-cataract lens?